Last Updated on July 29, 2021 by Yuvika Iyer

 Every day as apprehension about antibiotic medication resistance keeps on growing in the medical community, oils such as Basil continue to stand out.

-Many people may start favoring alternative therapies such as essential oils due to its natural healing properties with minimal or zero side effect.
+Many people may start favoring alternative therapies such as essential oils due to their natural healing properties with minimal or zero side effects.

 Basil has even added value to many modern and traditional recipes.